gabrielbessler/FlaskApp/README.md

 # FlaskApp

 Basic online chess application made using Flask and Bootstrap 3.
+Refer to http://gabe-bessler/portfolio/Chess-App/ for a more thorough description of the project.

 ## Testing